Chemistry graduate Benjamin Arenas's time at Edinburgh was characterised by a sense of community, both in and out of the lecture theatre.

 Directly after my MChem, I moved to Hamburg, Germany to pursue a PhD at the Max Planck Institute for the Structure and Dynamics of Matter and the Deutsches Elektronen-Synchrotron.
 During my PhD, I studied the pure rotational spectra of molecules that are relevant for astrochemistry.
 This fusion of chemistry and physics was new for me, and it proved to be both challenging and rewarding.
 The glamour of international conference presentations, a research semester at MIT, and working with industrial partners was accompanied by long days and nights of data collection and analysis, experiments that didn’t work, and vacuum pumps that broke down at the most inconvenient of times.
 Patience and perseverance are PhD skills that are just as important as the science you learn and do!

 During a short stint as a postdoctoral researcher in my PhD group, I had the chance to build on the work I did during my PhD as well as take responsibility for several teaching activities, including lectures and undergraduate lab sessions.
-I have now transitioned into a teaching-focused academic role in the UK, where I can share my knowledge and passion for physical chemistry and play a part in the personal and professional development of new generations of chemistry undergraduates.
+I transitioned into an education-focused academic role at Durham University, and after 18 months there, I moved back to the University of Edinburgh as a Lecturer in Physical Chemistry Education.

 My snippets of advice...